inforlife/process/iterations.md

 Any other collaborator or user of the application is welcome to join the demo session.

 After the demo, each issue owner accepts the issue or request further changes.
 To accept it, the owner simply adds the `Accepted` Label to the Issue.
 In case changes are required, the issue owner adds them as a comment to the Issue.
+Issues may be updated also by a member of the development team but, in that case, the owner must endorse it before the update may take place.

 Accepted Issues are moved, by a member of the development team, to the 'Done' column in the `Development` Project and it is considered ready to be shipped.
-The Issue is also closed.

 Issues that require changes are put back to the 'Backlog' column in the `Development` Project so the changes can be implemented following the standard [development process](https://inforlife.github.io/process/development.html).